 The presentation of symptoms in college students can differ greatly as everyone is impacted by anxiety related to their own unique experiences.
 There are various types of anxiety that are common, yet not diagnosed as separate disorders.

-The following are some specific types of anxiety and the corresponding symptoms that identify each category:
+The following are some specific types of anxiety that can be common among college students:

 - Anticipatory Anxiety: Anticipatory anxiety is characterized by increased anxiety and panic about events that are expected to happen in the future, such as an upcoming exam or meeting with a professor.